 On the eastern African Swahili coast, we believe a mesoscale approach might be most legible at an island scale.
 Many precolonial Swahili towns can be found on islands either nestled along the coast (e.g., Lamu, Pate, Mombasa, Kilwa Kisiwani, Songo Mnara) or on more distant archipelagos (Zanzibar, Comoros).
-The study of Indian Ocean African islands generally focuses on the way they connect continental Africa to the Indian Ocean world (Pearson 1998), or how they facilitate connections along the coast (Alpers 2000).
+The study of Indian Ocean African islands generally focuses at the macroscale, on the way they connect continental Africa to the Indian Ocean world (Pearson 1998), or how they facilitate connections along the coast (Alpers 2000).
 Such approaches treat Swahili settlements primarily as entrepôts without examining how towns were part of complex island settlement landscapes.
-A mesoscale of analysis--describing the immediate surroundings of a city beyond the town walls but encompassing an area in which urban inhabitants would have regularly, even daily, moved--provided by systematic archaeological survey corrects such oversight and provides recognition of the functional link between cities and their immediate hinterlands (sensu Trigger 1972).
+A mesoscale of analysis--describing the immediate surroundings of a city beyond the town walls but encompassing an area in which urban inhabitants would have moved on a daily or weekly basis--provided by systematic archaeological survey corrects such oversight and provides recognition of the functional link between cities and their immediate hinterlands (sensu Trigger 1972).
 While it has drawn relatively little attention on the coast (but see Kusimba et al. 2013; LaViolette and Fleisher 2018), the mesoscale is crucial for outlining the nested boundaries of urban space (see Smith 2003: 4), understanding the way urban infrastructures extended across a defined region, and pursuing the ways in which membership of a city was conceptualized.
-Songo Mnara, located on an island in the Kilwa archipelago on the southern Tanzanian coast, presents an attractive opportunity to evaluate such approaches, as a well-to-do Swahili town with a tight occupation window enabling its urban characteristics to be well understood.
+Other scales are also helpful for studying Swahili towns, from the macroscale mentioned above, to entire archipelagos, to the microscale of households and urban neighbourhoods, and the survey reported here does not rule out those scales.
+Instead, the data force a reimagining of urban boundaries in the island landscape, suggesting that islands themselves are meaningful scales at which to understand urban life and from which to build out to the others.
+Songo Mnara, located on an island in the Kilwa archipelago on the southern Tanzanian coast, presents an opportunity to evaluate mesoscale approaches, as a well-to-do Swahili town with a tight occupation window enabling its urban characteristics to be well understood.
+The work described here shows how urban life at Songo Mnara was integrated with patterns of agricultural, maritime, water procurement, and settlement activities taking place across the island.

 Swahili urbanism and Songo Mnara